-If the Community Group fails to reactivate and/or receive donations after 3 weeks from the date of notice, the Community Groups fundraising will be closed and removed from the Deep RiverRock website and the Community Group will not be entitled to receive any funding from the Deep RiverRock Thirst For Better Fund and will not be able to apply for other funding from the Fund for a period of 12 months.
+If the Community Group fails to reactivate and/or receive donations after 3 weeks from the date of notice, the Community Groups fundraising will be closed and removed from the Deep RiverRock website and the Community Group will not be entitled to receive any funding from the Deep RiverRock.

-Any funds raised to date will be redistributed to the other participating Community Groups on the Deep RiverRock website at the time of the account being closed.
+Any funds raised to date will be redistributed to the other participating Community Groups on the Deep RiverRock website at the time of the account being closed until 30 June 2020.

-Once the Community Group has closed their funding and have successfully completed The Community Foundation for Northern Ireland or MXB Agency due diligence process, monies will be transferred to a Bank Account in the name of the Community Group by way of electronic transfer payment from either the Community Foundation or MXB (as CCHBC may in its sole discretion decide) within 4 weeks of notification that they have successfully passed the due diligence process.
+Once the Community Group has closed their funding, and in any event by 30 June 2020 when the Fund will come to a close, and have successfully completed the MXB Agency due diligence process, monies will be transferred to a Bank Account in the name of the Community Group by way of electronic transfer payment from MXB (as CCHBC may in its sole discretion decide) within 4 weeks of notification that they have successfully passed the due diligence process.

 Payments are non-exchangeable, non-transferable and are not redeemable for cash or other remuneration.